ynaroditsky/OmniAssist/README.md

                     "conditionalValue": "I",
                     "base64Encoded": false,
                     "prefixPrompt": null,
-                    "prompt": "Please give me a claim summary that is a few sentences in plain English that includes the DCN, the submitted date, the attending physician, the service date, the status and location 1 code and the location 1 code description.
+                    "replacementValue": "Please give me a claim summary that is a few sentences in plain English that includes the DCN, the submitted date, the attending physician, the service date, the status and location 1 code and the location 1 code description.
 Please only provide the summary.", "postfixPrompt": null,
                     "ragFlag":false
                 },